meili-epfl/Meili/summaries/sprint10.md

 I also helped with the dark/light mode UI, which only took me 30 min.

 While preparing for the demo, I noticed a few bugs that I put in the backlog.
-As I am not able to be on campus, my little sister used the app to help me mwith the demo.
+As I am not able to be on campus, my little sister used the app to help me with the demo.

 For the first time, I vastly overestimated the amount of work it would take me (5h instead of 8h).
 This is because the team implemented tools that facilitated the implementation of my feature.
 I will also make sure I work for more than 8h next sprint to compensate the hours lost this week.